 A student may enroll in one to three semester hours credit for applied music lessons each semester in which they enroll in OCH, PIA or VOI.
-Credit in applied music is given as follows: Class instruction, one hour credit: two one-hour classes per week; Private instruction, one hour credit: one half-hour of instruction per week; Private instruction, two hours credit: one hour of instruction per week; Private instruction, three hours credit: one hour of instruction per week.
+Credit in applied music is given as follows: Class instruction, one hour credit: two one-hour classes per week; Private instruction, one hour credit: one half-hour of instruction per week; Private instruction, three hours credit: one hour of instruction per week.
 Private lessons may be repeated for credit.